Arab Socialist Ba'ath Party – Syria Region: Assadism

-Since the end of the Cold War and fall of the Soviet Bloc in the 1990s, the proclaimed ideological paradigm of the Ba'ath party in Syria have been described as irrelevant.
-Despite decades of one-party rule that has lasted longer than rest of the period of independent Syria (1946-1963); Ba'athist ideology itself has not gained popular legitimacy.
-Instead; the role of the party has become supplanted with the cult of personality surrounding the Assad dynasty and a consolidation of communal-based allegiances.
-Assad's government was a personal government and authorities have tried to portray the wisdom of Assad as "beyond the comprehension of the average citizen".
-Assad deepened the Alawitization of the party and the military; reduced the role of the party and based his state governance structure on loyalty to the leader's family.
+Since the end of the Cold War and fall of the Soviet Bloc in the 1990s, the official ideological paradigm of the Ba'athist dogma in Syria has been described as foundering.
+Despite decades of one-party rule that has lasted longer than the period of independent Syria (1946–1963); Ba'athist ideology itself has not gained popular legitimacy.
+The role of the party has become supplanted with the cult of personality surrounding the Assad dynasty and a consolidation of communal-based allegiances.
+Assad's government was a personalist system and his wisdom was portrayed as "beyond the comprehension of the average citizen".
+Assad deepened the Alawitization of the party and the military; reduced the role of the civilian wing of party and based his state governance structure on loyalty to the leader's family.
 State biography of Hafiz al-Assad describes this philosophy as "Asadiyah (Assadism)" defining it as: "the New Ba'th led by Hafiz al‑Asad, representing a new distinctive current in Syria which has been developed by him; it is a school of thought which has benefited from Nasserism, but has surpassed it, just as it has surpassed the traditional Ba'thist school, albeit that it does not contradict either of these schools of thought but has further developed them in line with contemporary needs."

-Assad personality cult is portrayed as integral to the prosperity and security of the nation; with Hafez al-Assad being depicted as the father figure of the Syrian nation.
-Ceremonies and slogans of loyalty, praise and adulation of Assads are a daily party of schools, party centres, government offices, public spaces and the military.
-Official state propaganda attributes Assad with supernatural abilities combined by repetitive usage of symbolism that discouraged wider society from arenas for political activism.
-Upon the death of Hafez al-Assad in 2000, his crude Stalinist persona was inherited by his successor Bashar al-Assad who was depicted as a reformist and youthful hope.
+Assad personality cult was portrayed as integral to the prosperity and security of the nation; with Hafez al-Assad being depicted as the father figure of the Syrian nation.
+Ceremonies and slogans of loyalty, praise and adulation of Assads were a daily part of schools, party centres, government offices, public spaces and the military.
+Official state propaganda attributed Assad with supernatural abilities combined by repetitive usage of symbolism that discouraged wider society from arenas for political activism.
+Upon the death of Hafez al-Assad in 2000, his successor Bashar al-Assad was depicted as a reformist and youthful hope.
 Hafez's inner circle elite was replaced by a far more restricted faction of elites closer to Bashar, often referred to as the "New Guard".
 Major posts in the armed forces were awarded to Alawite loyalists, family relatives and many non-Alawite elites that served under Hafez were expelled.
-Another important shift was the end of Ba'th party's practical significance; with it being reduced to a formal structure for affirming fealty to Bashar and support his revamped crackdowns on the newly established independent civil society groups, political activists and reformist voices that arose during the Damascus Spring in the 2000s.
+Another important shift was the end of the Ba'th party's practical significance; with it being reduced to a formal structure for affirming fealty to Bashar and support for his revamped crackdowns on the newly established independent civil society groups, political activists and reformist voices that arose during the Damascus Spring in the 2000s.